 - Some states provide expungement for felony convictions, after a waiting period

-The Seventh Circuit is the only circuit to declare that the judiciary does not have jurisdictional authority to order expungement of executive branch records.
 The Seventh Circuit held in United States v.
 Janik that there was no constitutional or legislative authority for the courts to order any executive branch agency to expunge records.
 10 F.3d 470, 473 (7th Cir.
 1993).
 The court instructed that if any individual sought to expunge records maintained by an executive branch agency, he would be required to go directly to the executive branch.
 The Fifth Circuit and several other federal circuits have held that the courts may order the expungement of criminal records held by other branches of government under narrow circumstances.
 Thomas R. Frenkel, Sealed Appellant v.
 Sealed Appellee, 130 F.3d 695 (5th Cir.
 1997), 24 S. Ill.
 U. L.J.
 627, 634 & 643 (2000).
+Similarly, the Sixth Circuit held in United States v.
+Lucido that a request “to remove records of [an indictment] held by the executive branch (the FBI) and kept at the direction of the legislative branch, . . . if granted, would amount to an extraordinary inter-branch incursion . . . .”
+612 F.3d 871, 875 (6th Cir.
+2010).

-Thus far, the Supreme Court has passed on two requests for certiorari to resolve the split between the circuits in United States v.
+Thus far, the Supreme Court has passed on three requests for certiorari to resolve the split between the circuits in United States v.
 Coloian and Rowlands v.
+United States, and Sapp v.
 United States.